-This unit, while not a prerequisite for VCE Music Performance, will provide students with excellent grounding for the course.
+This unit, while not a prerequisite for VCE Music, will provide students with excellent grounding Music Contemporary Performance (unit 3 and 4).

 Digital Technology

 Digital Technology in Year 10 extends students' knowledge of computer programming.
 Beginning with databases, students learn how companies use databases to help meet their objectives, and how to create a database of their own using Microsoft Access, as well as how to run queries using SQL.
 Students then develop an understanding of how to design and create a website.
 The course concludes with an exploration of how to program robots to interact with and navigate physical environments.